RepGraph/RepGraph/README.md

 If you simply want to use the application without the hassle of compiling and running everything locally - you can go [here](https://repgraph.vercel.app/)

+For access to sample data as well as a description of Uniform Graph Interchange Format: http://mrp.nlpl.eu/2020/index.php?page=14

 ## Getting Started
 To use the RepGraph tool is simple.
 All that is needed are up to date versions of the following prerequisites and Language compilers/interpreters.